ronrothjr/The-Threads-of-Becoming/protocols.md

 **Don't push:**

 * Disembodiment may be adaptive.
 Respect it.
-* Body awareness is a capacity built over time, not a single engagement
+* Body awareness is a capacity built over time, not a single intervention
 * Refer to trauma-specialized professionals when appropriate

 **The question is not "Can you feel your body?" but "Is it safe enough to feel your body right now?"**